Background image: How to improve production performance - PPI

 Through Better Management and Use of Data

 In today's digital manufacturing landscape, harnessing factory data effectively and efficiently is a foundational capability needed for transformative change.
 Rockwell Automation’s recently published 9th Annual State of Smart Manufacturing report revealed that large manufacturers only utilize 51% of their data effectively.
 Maximizing the value of production and enterprise data to drive actionable insights across the value chain can generate significant increases in revenue and improvements in profitability.
-Production Performance Improvement (PPI), Rockwell Automation’s Service Line for these data–process–technology solution sets, helps you monetize the value of your data and the investments you make in acquiring and analyzing it.
+Industrial Data Management (IDM), Rockwell Automation’s Service Line for these data–process–technology solution sets, helps you monetize the value of your data and the investments you make in acquiring and analyzing it.

-PPI involves harnessing data from intelligent industrial automation systems to gain deeper insights into factory operations.
+Industrial Data Management involves harnessing data from intelligent industrial automation systems to gain deeper insights into factory operations.
 Gone are the days of manual data collection and disjointed analyses.
-With PPI, factory assets communicate their statuses, operating and other data to enable real-time monitoring and proactive decision-making in production operations.
+With data management, factory assets communicate their statuses, operating and other data to enable real-time monitoring and proactive decision-making in production operations.
 For asset performance and reliability, these diffuse data are converted into information, allowing factory operators to advance rapidly from today’s still-prevalent "run-to-failure" approach to proactive and predictive performance models.
 This establishes a factory-wide Industrial Data Fabric that enables the integration of advanced capabilities like machine learning and artificial intelligence into many aspects of production and supply chain operations.

 An Industrial Data Fabric is an architecture that uses intelligent and automated systems to integrate various data pipelines across on-premise and cloud environments within industrial settings.
 The result is contextualized and governed data that can be managed to break down data silos and decision-making bottlenecks to drive enterprise visibility and collaboration.